-Developed by Jason Umans, MD, PhD, scientific director of the Biomarker, Biochemistry, and Biorepository Core, and Nawar Shara, PhD, director, Department of Biostatistics and Bioinformatics, this is a one-week (40-hour) intensive survey workshop for investigators, focusing on biostatistics, epidemiology, and use of open-source software for research.
+Developed by Jason Umans, MD, PhD, scientific director of the Biomarker, Biochemistry, and Biorepository Core, and Nawar Shara, PhD, director, Center of Biostatistics, Informatics and Data Science, this is a one-week (40-hour) intensive survey workshop for investigators, focusing on biostatistics, data science, epidemiology, and Big Data for research.

 Details and more information on future dates will be forthcoming.
 Contact us with questions.

-MedStar has signed up as an institution to provide this NIH course free of charge to all MedStar Health residents, fellows, faculty, and associates.
+MedStar has signed up as an institution to provide an NIH course, Introduction to the Principles and Practice of Clinical Research, free of charge to all MedStar Health residents, fellows, faculty, and associates.
 This online course focuses on the spectrum of clinical research and the research process by highlighting biostatistical and epidemiologic methods, study design, protocol preparation, patient monitoring, quality assurance, ethical and legal issues, and much more.
 Other areas covered include data management and ethical issues, including protection of human subjects.

 Provide an overview of basic biostatistical and epidemiologic methods involved in conducting clinical research